WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - How do I select coins for spending?
 - What is the cluster history?
-- Can I see the fee in Satoshis per byte?
 - How is the tansaction broadcasted?